xiebinbin/laravel-graphql/Readme.md

+# Differences from official package

+This version has been optimized for performance, and I keep up with the latest version of the [webonyx](https://github.com/webonyx/graphql-php) library.
+This version uses a `TypeRegistry` class inside the schema registration method to lazy load types as they are needed.
+This has increased performance in application with 500+ types registered by over 50%.
+I also stopped the unused `TypeAdded` event from firing, which also increased performance significantly.

 # Laravel GraphQL

 Use Facebook GraphQL with Laravel 5 or Lumen.
 It is based on the PHP implementation [here](https://github.com/webonyx/graphql-php).
 You can find more information about GraphQL in the [GraphQL Introduction](http://facebook.github.io/react/blog/2015/05/01/graphql-introduction.html) on the [React](http://facebook.github.io/react) blog or you can read the [GraphQL specifications](https://facebook.github.io/graphql/).
 This is a work in progress.